masaeedu/monadoptics/README.md

 So finally we ask ourselves: is `Free :: (* -> *) -> * -> *` `Descendable` in the functor layers it "contains"?
 And the answer is yes (look through the codebase for the implementation).

 An example of a `Composeative` monad transformer we might consider is `StateT s :: (* -> *) -> * -> *`.
-One useful specialization of `descend` might be:
+Thus one useful specialization of `descend` might be:

 ```hs
 descend :: (f ~> StateT s f) -> Free f ~> StateT s (Free f)
 ```

 This allows us to splice access to state into each layer of our computation `Free f a`, and end up with a stateful computation of the form `s -> Free f (a, s)`.
-The overall computation depends on an initial state, and terminates with a result and a final state.
+The overall computation depends on an initial state, and terminates with a result and a final state, having evaluated all state transitions grafted onto the intermediate layers.

-I suspect (but haven't had the time or motivation to investigate) that a lot of the monad transformers we work with day to day are `Composeative`, or at the very least support an instance of a class similar to `Composeative` with heavier constraints than `Functor`.
+I suspect (but haven't had the time or motivation to extensively investigate) that a lot of the monad transformers we work with day to day are `Composeative`, or at the very least support an instance of a class similar to `Composeative` with heavier constraints than `Functor`.

 #### Traversables and traversals, descendables and descents
 In many profunctor optics library we have a notion of "traversals" (which represent a generalization of traversable instances) [5]: